Mean curvature flow with obstacles: a viscosity approach: Comparison with a variational discrete scheme and long-time behavior

 \section{Comparison with a variational discrete scheme and long-time behavior}

-In this section, we study the behavior of the mean curvature flow only\footnote{That means $u_t = |\nabla u| \div \left( \frac{\nabla u}{\vert \nabla u \vert} \right)$.} with no forcing term and time independent obstacles, in large times.
+In this section, we study the behavior of the mean curvature flow only\footnote{That means $u_t = |D u| \div \left( \frac{D u}{\vert D u \vert} \right)$.} with no forcing term and time independent obstacles, in large times.
 We assume moreover that $\Omega^+ = \R^n$ so that the obstacle is only from inside.
 For simplicity, we write $\Omega$ instead of $\Omega^-.$ In particular, we show that for relevant initial conditions ($E_0$ is assumed to be a \emph{minimizing hull}, see Definition \ref{defminh}), the flow has a limit.

-In order to get some monotonicity properties of the flow, we will link our approach to a variational discrete flow built in \cite{spadaro11} and \cite{chambolle12}.
-Starting from a set $E_0$ and an obstacle $\Omega \subset E_0$, these two papers introduce the following minimizing scheme with step $h$ (based on Almgren, Taylor and Wang scheme \cite{ATW}):
+In order to get some monotonicity properties of the flow, we will link our approach to a variational discrete flow built in \cite{spadaro11} and \cite{chambolle12} and inspired by \cite{ATW}.
+Starting from a set $E$ and an obstacle $\Omega \subset E$, these two papers introduce the following energy